johanberntsson/ozmoo/documentation/manual/manual.md

 ## X16

 The X16 version is using the extended RAM fully to preload the story file by default.
-It also adapts automatically to the screen resoultion used when starting the game.
+It also adapts automatically to the screen resolution used when starting the game.

 ## Other targets